 Energy efficiency projects help homeowners reduce their energy use and associated costs and typically pay for themselves over time, but often require some upfront capital to support the costs of the improvements, making these types of projects less attainable for lower-income residents.
-This action would develop a program that would complement existing weatherization programs and Puget Sound Energy's energy efficiency incentives, to support Bellevue residents in making their homes more energy efficient.
-The program would aim to fill any gaps in existing incentive programs in terms of efficiency strategies or access for residents at varying income levels.
+This action will develop a program that will complement existing weatherization programs and Puget Sound Energy's energy efficiency incentives, to support Bellevue residents in making their homes more energy efficient.
+The program will aim to fill any gaps in existing incentive programs in terms of efficiency strategies or access for residents at varying income levels.
+This program will also consider opportunities to support building electrification and complement other city home improvement and efficiency programs with additional energy efficiency measures.
 E.2.3.
 Equitable access to energy programs.
 Improve access to energy efficiency programs for low-income and historically underserved and underrepresented populations.

-This action would aim to support and promote existing energy efficiency programs to low-income residents, to increase access to incentives and programs.
-This would involve reviewing outreach and engagement strategies and participation in city and utility programs, to identify opportunities for increasing participation and access to low-income and underserved communities, most in need of energy efficiency resources.
+This action will aim to support and promote existing energy efficiency programs to low-income residents, to increase access to incentives and programs.
+This will involve reviewing outreach and engagement strategies and participation in city and utility programs, to identify opportunities for increasing participation and access to low-income and underserved communities, most in need of energy efficiency resources.